-The Department of Psychology at Goldsmiths is a thriving centre of excellence in research.
-Following the 2014REF the Times HE rated the department's research intensity in the top 10 of UK Psychology departments, with 72% of its research and 100% of its impact case studies judged as internationally excellent or world-leading.
-The QS World University subject-level rankings placed the department 18th in the UK, and just outside the top 100 worldwide.
+Following the 2014 REF, the Times HE rated the Department's research intensity in the top 10 of UK Psychology Departments.
+72% of our research and 100% of our impact case studies were judged as internationally excellent or world-leading.
+The QS World University subject-level rankings placed the Department 13th in the UK based on citations per paper, and just outside the top 100 worldwide.